coatespt/cursor-twitter/SESSION_NOTES.md

 The main work in the core pipeline would be bottlenecked by reading and unpacking the CSV.

 ## Confirmation of the Z-score Principle
 The data technically violates the assumptions of Z because a Gaussian assumes continuous data, not integer counts.
-(There is an argument to be made for Poission based scoring.)
+(There is an argument to be made for Poisson based scoring.)

 Also, we pre-suppose that only the underlying frequencies are approximately Gaussian.
 We explicitly assume that the busywords impose an explicitly non-Gaussian distribution on top of this underlying normal distribution of pseudo random values.